Your energy supplier has put its prices up

 If your gas or electricity supplier increases its prices, they should tell you in a reasonable amount of time before the change takes place, unless:

-- you're on a 'staggered tariff', where your contract contains set price increases on set dates (you won't get a reminder)
+you're on a 'staggered tariff', where your contract contains set price increases on set dates (you won't get a reminder)

-- you're on a 'tracker' tariff, where your prices will go up and down to follow something else, such as a stock market (you won't get any notice)
+you're on a 'tracker' tariff, where your prices will go up and down to follow something else, such as a stock market (you won't get any notice)

 You should complain to your supplier if you think they haven’t given you reasonable notice.

-If you’re on a 'fixed rate' tariff
+If you’re on a fixed tariff

-When your fixed rate tariff ends
+When your fixed tariff ends

 If your fixed tariff is coming to an end then you can choose to move onto your supplier’s default tariff - this will be the standard variable.
 Your supplier will automatically move you onto this tariff when the fixed deal has ended.

 Your supplier should remind you when your contract is about to end.